tmdarwen/AudioLib/README.md

 -   AudioData - A class allowing for easy transportation and access of digital audio data.

--   Signal - Various classes implementing digital signal processing techniques.
+-   Signal - Various digital signal processing utilities, such as the [PhaseVocder](Documentation/HowThePhaseVocoderWorks.md) and [TransientDetector](Documentation/TransientDetection.md).

 -   ThreadSafeAudioFile - Provides threadsafe reading and writing of wave audio files.